 Interested in learning more about the field of advancement?
-We offer a handful of student positions throughout the year.
+We offer several rewarding student positions throughout the year.

-Offering flexible schedules, exceptional pay, and a great atmosphere, the Washington University Call Center is a great work option for students.
+Offering flexible schedules, exceptional pay, and a great atmosphere, the Washington University Student Engagement Center (sometimes referred to as the “call center” or “phonathon”) is a great year-round work option for students.
 The center provides meaningful work that supports the mission of the university.
-Annual Fund gifts made through phonathon efforts support scholarships, fellowships, and outstanding faculty, and help enhance students’ living and learning environments.
+Annual Fund gifts made through phonathon efforts support scholarships and fellowships, rigorous academic programs, groundbreaking research, mental-health resources, career services, and much more!

-The Call Center has more than 70 undergraduate and graduate students on staff whose degree programs include political science, biology, psychology, occupational therapy, biomedical engineering, and more.
-The center is open year-round, and callers speak to more than 50,000 alumni, parents, and friends each year.
-Students earn a starting wage of $10.30 per hour with an opportunity for monthly bonuses by calling alumni, parents, and friends of WashU and asking for their financial support.
-In addition, the center can accommodate students’ academic and personal schedules with flexible work hours.
+The Engagement Center has more than 70 undergraduate and graduate student fundraisers on staff whose degree programs include political science, biology, psychology, occupational therapy, biomedical engineering, and more.
+Fundraisers connect with more than 50,000 WashU alumni, parents, and friends each year to build relationships, update demographic information, and secure annual financial support.
+Students earn a starting wage of $10.30 per hour with an opportunity for monthly bonuses and are offered flexible working hours and arrangements (with remote/hybrid options) to accommodate academic and personal schedules.

 As a Washington University Reunion intern, you’ll work with University Advancement staff to carry out the dozens of events that take place over our undergraduate Reunion weekends: Reunion at Thurtene Carnival (April 8–10, 2022), Reunion at Commencement (May 19–21, 2022), and WashU Reunion 5th–45th (June 10–12, 2022).